lagadic/camera_localization/README.md

 	E. Marchand, H. Uchiyama and F. Spindler.
 Camera localization for augmented reality: a hands-on survey.

 we provide the code of short examples.
 This should allow developers to easily bridge the gap between theoretical aspects and practice.
-These examples have been written using <a href="http://team.inria.fr/lagadic/visp">ViSP library</a> developed at Inria.
+These examples have been written using either <a href="http://opencv.org">OpenCV</a> or <a href="http://visp.inria.fr">ViSP</a> developed at Inria.

 The full documentation of this project is available from <http://team.inria.fr/lagadic/camera_localization>.